harbur/golang-gin-starter/README.md

 # Golang Starter

-This repository is a demo of building a REST API with [Golang] and [SwaggerUI].
+This repository is a demo of building a REST API with [Golang], [SwaggerUI].

 We'll be building an API to manage the library of a **Movie streaming service**.